-Reported cases of sexual harassment and other non-financial misconduct more than trebled across the Lloyd’s insurance marketplace in London in three years, as the industry returned to work from the pandemic, according to regulators.
+Reported cases of sexual harassment and other non-financial misconduct more than trebled across Lloyd’s and the London insurance marketplace in three years, as the industry returned to work from the pandemic, according to regulators.

-Cases increased from 131 in 2021 to 485 last year among companies tied to the Lloyd’s insurance market and its intermediaries, the UK’s Financial Conduct Authority said.
+Cases increased from 131 in 2021 to 485 last year among companies tied to the Lloyd’s insurance market, its intermediaries and other London insurance players, the UK’s Financial Conduct Authority said.

-That survey group, covering nearly 550 companies and 90,000 employees linked to the Lloyd’s market, is broader than the marine insurance sector but includes protection and indemnity clubs and managing general agents, according to the FCA.
+That survey group, covering nearly 550 companies and 90,000 employees linked to the London insurance market, is broader than the marine insurance sector but includes protection and indemnity clubs and managing general agents, according to the FCA.

 Discrimination, bullying and sexual harassment were the most common of the identified complaints, with nearly 150 cases of sexual harassment across the three years.